Slavic *jazditi ‘to ride’ and its implications for the development of the category of (in)determinacy

 Showing items related by title, author, creator and subject.

-Greenberg, Marc L. (Verlag Otto Sagner, 1988)The article explains the heterogeneous reflexes of the Proto-Slavic jers in Slovak.
+On the Vocalization of Jers in Slovak Greenberg, Marc L. (Verlag Otto Sagner, 1988)The article explains the heterogeneous reflexes of the Proto-Slavic jers in Slovak.
 In the West and East Slovak dialects, the merger with the front mid-vowel follows the general West Slavic pattern.
 The Central Slovak ...